Memo banning Afghan girls singing prompts #IAmMySong protest

 Samar, who launched Afghanistan’s Independent Human Rights Commission in 2002 and served as its head until 2019, said the directive violates basic human rights.
 It also violates the United Nations Convention on the Rights of Children, to which Afghanistan is a signatory, she added.

-The memo violates both national and international law, Starmast said.
+The memo violates both national and international law, Sarmast said.
 According to one tweet, 100,000 signatures have been collected throughout several Afghan provinces to protest the directive.

 After the fiasco of the first memo, a second one went out.
-It banned both boys and girls older than 12 from singing or performing in public — an even more shocking directive as it takes “the right of choice and freedom of expression away from all students in secondary and high schools,” Starmast said.
+It banned both boys and girls older than 12 from singing or performing in public — an even more shocking directive as it takes “the right of choice and freedom of expression away from all students in secondary and high schools,” Sarmast said.

 The education ministry has had to deal with other missteps recently.
 In December, it came under attack after suggesting children in first through third grade should be taught in mosques.
 After a furor erupted, the ministry was forced to correct itself, saying it was referring to rural areas where there are no school buildings so mosques are the only option for some of the country’s poorest.